OvarianVax and what you need to know about the ovarian cancer vaccine

 OvarianVax is in the early stages of development, and while the research idea is promising, it will take time to complete the necessary stages of development and testing.

-While no exact date is set, funding from Cancer Research UK has accelerated the timeline, bringing clinical trials closer.
+While no exact date for a clinical trial is set, funding from Cancer Research UK has accelerated the timeline, bringing clinical trials closer.

 When will the vaccine be ready?